Face Ache – Rhyl school punk band (c2001), feat; Spikey Cat (drms). Later called Kneejerk.

 Filthy Rich – Colwyn Bay pub rock band of the mid 1980s.
 More info req’d.

-Stephanie Finegan – solo artist, born in Liverpool, raised in Warrington, worked in Machylleth and now based in Cardiff.
+Stephanie Finegan – solo artist, born in Liverpool, raised in Warrington, worked in Machylleth, has lived in Cardiff and currently (2018) based in Bangor.
 Listed here in the North for her prolific work within and without the Wrexham scene.
 Rel EP ‘Beyond This Label’ (2015) and ‘Kin Kali EP’ (2016).
-Also fronted Arms Like Legs. (website)
+Also fronted Arms Like Legs and since 2017 has been in Glove (website)

-Finite Death – long planned but short lived industrial noise-core project from Conwy, featuring Mark Watson-Jones (bass,voc) (also Skinflick ex Blacklisted), FMW (gtr,contortions), Doc Ridim (drms,battery).
+Finite Death – long planned but short lived industrial noise-core project from Conwy, featuring Mark Watson-Jones (bass,voc) (ex Skinflick, Blacklisted, now Emissaries Of Syn), FMW (gtr,contortions), Doc Ridim (drms,battery).
 Rel “Definite” EP in 2005 on Dead Sexy label as a benefit fund-raiser for various troublemaking organisations.
 Described variously as “Strong stuff” (sound nation), “Dense” (Adam Walton) and “Unlistenable” (Neil Crud).
 Released new material in May09.

 Firetown – Rhyl band of early 1990’s prev called Hidden Secret.
 Feat; Mike Carran (voc,gtr), Pete Gillett (bass,voc), Nick Howes (keys), Martin Gillett (gtr), Leon Girling (drms).
 In total they had 4 drummers, Ian Cummins, Roger Bickley, Leon & John Farrington (who was apparently in Spain doing some kind of “Knights of the Caribbean” stuff for tourists), another earlier bassist was Andy, 2 prev keyboard players Lee Wharton & Nicola, 2 prev vocalists Andy & Sean, & prev guitarist Martin.
 Played summer seasons at the Sun Centre, with Mike Carran then on lead vocals, moved to London & played at the Rock Garden a few times, & had a residency in an East London pub (well almost).
 Runners up in the 1992 UK Bandsearch comp, rel CD (Living Without your Love / Take my Rhyme) in 93/94.
 Pete, Nicky & Mike after Firetown split carried on rec songs.
 In 92-93 Nicky was engineering / keyboard tech / programmer for Ultravox on the Revelation world tour, which Firetown were supposed to be on, but sadly weren’t.
 This kind of bad luck proved to be the splitting factor, or at least one of them.
 Martin then went on to form Deadbolt, a rather good rock group, where he was vocalist.
 They were signed to a small label, & potentially should have been massive, as they were fucking great!!
 They split a few years ago.
 Firetown reformed for one rehearsal in 2000, which although sounded good, there was too much tension & they called it a day.
 Nicky now works at Yamaha R&D in product planning & development, Mike manages a large leisure centre in Essex, Pete is Head of the Maths dept at a London school, Ian works in the city as a programmer & Martin works for Tiscali ISP.
 They were the only Rhyl band to have stalkers…girls used to wait outside their houses when they were playing at the Sun Centre.
 Known for PVC pants, big PA systems, pyrotechnics & thinking they were gonna make it